codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-config-maps-to-your-namespaces.md

 If you already have configuration variables inside a `*.property` file you can easily import it inside your configmap.

 To import from text:
-1. click "IMPORT FROM TEXT"
+1. Click "IMPORT FROM TEXT"
-1. copy text from file and insert inside text area
+1. Copy text from file and insert inside text area
-1. click apply
+1. Click apply

 {% include image.html
 lightbox="true"